osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/view-pi-to-ocs-logs/troubleshoot-missing-pida.md

 1. Connect to OSIsoft Cloud Services.

-1. On the Data Archive Server tab click the pencil icon under **PI Mapping**S.
+1. On the Data Archive Server tab click the pencil icon under **PI Mapping**.

 1. Select the identity you wish to assign to the machine with the installed agent.